haydonryan/cf-labs/lab4/readme.md

 ### Push a simple PHP app

 1. Using `cf target`, make sure you are targeting your correct org and space for the labs.
-2. Clone this repository (of you haven't already), and cd into the lab4 directory directory.
+2. Clone this repository to your local disk (of you haven't already), and cd into the lab4 directory directory.
 3. Inside this directory, verify that there is a file `index.php` that has the contents:
 ```php
 <!DOCTYPE html>